veeso/tui-realm/README.md

 And that's also explains the reason of the name: Realm stands for React and Elm.

 Tui-realm also comes with a built-in standard library of components you may find very useful.
 Don't worry, they are optional if you don't want to use them 😉, just follow the guide in [get started](#get-started-).

-### Why tui-realm 🤔

-Personally I didn't start this project from scratch.
-I've just decided to make a library out of the already existing code in [termscp](https://github.com/veeso/termscp), which I had just finished at the time I started this project.
-I thought this library could have come handy for somebody.

-You might be wondering now how much is this project influenced by the development of termscp.
-Well, a lot actually, I won't deny this, so don't expect this library to always try to fit the community needs, I'm just providing you with a tool I've made for myself, but that I wanted to share with the community.

 ---